Taha39/SampleToTestBandwithDataChannel/README.txt

 This new image is renderd on Canvas1 with it's context named context1.
 Then Canvas1 stream is passed to remote peer using webRTC.

+In this there is a button to test throughput.
+It will test actual bandwidth a data channel can be able to send between peer.